MR. SCALES: the early DNA tapes (1972-73)

 Anyway, no one's ever heard this one, or any of the others, far as I know.
 A couple seem to be variants of pieces used on Kinloss Abbey.
 I'd just let the machine run, and Sandy would read, sing or improvise.
 Some of the text might be his or "found", stuff cannibalized from any old book that was lying around.
 Could be Lord Byron's Journal or the Eaton's Catalogue... or just stuff channeled from memory.
 I might play some guitar or just mess with the tape recorder, stick a pencil between the heads, jive the pitch or the delay.
 So cross-talk leakage or RF interference was par for the course.
 The "lucky accident" was always welcome.

 First met Sandy (Alexander Hutchison) in September 1968 at Robin Skelton's, the UK poet who liked to have soirees for the local Victoria artists and faculty from UVic.
 After that Sandy took off for Chicago to do a couple of years on his Ph.d.
 His thesis was on the American poet Theodore Roethke, an extraterrestial before his time, whose words slithered from the Id.
-There might be an influence, although masked, as Sandy was deep into the historical romance of Old Hibernia, the Western Isles and the ancient kingdoms that flummoxed the Romans, Dr. Johnson and any other alien who cruised past.
+There might be an influence, although masked, as Sandy was deep into the historical romance of Old Caledonia, the Western Isles and the ancient kingdoms that flummoxed the Romans, Dr. Johnson and any other alien who cruised past.
 He's more like Ossian, the wandering bard who functioned within the oral tradition and the prophetic inspirations of the Second Sight.
 The Celtic tradition is towards mysticism rather than secular confession; words are a vibration rather than a labelling, or a political means to legal bullying.

 But modern poetry, whether it's Roethke or Alexander Hutchison, tends to be pantheistic.
 The living are always shedding the dead or the dead are shedding the living.